 Studies are ongoing regarding dangerous levels of bad cholesterol in the egg.
 Eggs from chickens claiming healthy cholesterol levels advertise the feeding of flax seed to their hens.
 The types of fats a chicken eats will affect her eggs.

 No matter how you reason it through, at my house the chicken comes first.
 I work to create and maintain a healthy life for my chickens, so I know I can count on my hens to give me the best possible chicken egg they can produce.
-If you have a question you would like answered click here.

 THIN EGG SHELLS